-Figure 4-1: European sites in proximity to the proposed infrastructure inspection and maintenance survey programme (within 200 km), as defined in Section 4.2.
+Figure 4-1: European sites relative to the proposed infrastructure inspection and maintenance survey programme (within 200 km), as defined in Section 4.2.

-Figure 4-2: Additional European sites in included in the wider area of search for the proposed infrastructure inspection and maintenance survey programme
+Figure 4-2: Additional European sites outwith 200 km included in the wider area of search for the proposed infrastructure inspection and maintenance survey programme, based on extended foraging distances for certain seabird species, as defined in Section 4.2.